Making life easier for Videoscribe users, powtoonists and whiteboard animation companiesby russlaw | June 30, 2015 | General, Whiteboard video

 Your search would return a series of images relating to your keyword phrase or line of script that would give you useful ideas.
 The search results could be made up of licensed and licence free images that would give the user constructive ideas about how to illustrate his script, but it could also compliment Sparkol’s Community exchange of images by showing any relevant images and giving you the option to buy anything you needed.

 At the moment, no software or website exists that I know of that would give useful ideas.

 I am gradually learning the art of storyboarding, but for these shorter videoscribe and whiteboard animations the most successful visuals are often a little more abstract than a storyboard created for traditional animations.
 Yesterday I went for my usual swim, and by the time I had completed a few laps I had some new ideas about the latest storyboard I am working on.
 Just taking a break can really help.
 Find a scrap of paper and a pencil and just start scribbling and doodling on it.
 The ideas will come, and you will improve each time you do it.

 Some of my clients want to take a really active part in this process, and it can get really interesting.
 In situations like this, just remember to keep it fairly simple, and that you should have the final say, as you are the specialist.

-Please let me know in the comments how you create your storyboards for your videoscribe, powtoon or whiteboard animation, and how you work out how you will visualize it.
+Please let me know in the comments how you create your storyboards for your videoscribe, powtoon or whiteboard animation, and how you work out how you will visualise it.